 The Great Ocean Road winds along the Victorian coast, 100 kilometres southwest of Melbourne.
 The 243-kilometre-long Great Ocean Road officially starts in Torquay and ends in Allansford, near the town of Warrnambool.

-Melbourne is a great jumping-off point to discover the Great Ocean Road, and most likely where you’ll be when you begin this road trip.
+Melbourne is the best jumping-off point to discover the Great Ocean Road, and most likely where you’ll be when you begin this road trip.
+Extend your Melbourne itinerary and add the Great Ocean Road to your visit.

 How long do you need to drive the Great Ocean Road?